Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 Note: glass and stone bakeware take longer to heat up compared to metal pans and will retain heat for longer.
 This won’t really affect cooking times but may make the lasagna slightly more ‘done’ around the corners.
 Some people prefer these more ‘well done’ corner squares of lasagna while others like the softer slices from the middle.

-Assembly layer by layer
+How to assemble layer by layer

 Assemble the lasagna in thin layers from the bottom up, after buttering/oiling the bottom of the pan: